Emisam/genome_update/README.md

 ## Acknowledgments

-* Would like to thank kblin for his amazing work with the ncbi_genome_download which provided lots of insipration when writing genome_update.
+* Would like to thank kblin for his amazing work with the ncbi_genome_download which provided lots of inspiration when writing genome_update.